getify/You-Dont-Know-JS/async & performance/ch3.md

 p.then( function(v){
 	console.log( v );	// 21

-	// create a promise to return
-	return new Promise( function(resolve,reject){
+	// create a promise and return it return new Promise( function(resolve,reject){
 		// fulfill with value `42`
 		resolve( v * 2 );